umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Getting-Started/Installation/Existing-site/index.md

 Since on an existing Umbraco website, there is already created document types, templates and data-types with ID's in the database, you will need to make sure that they are in sync between the different environments that you want to add.

-The first step is to take a copy of the production site's database in this way you make sure that the ID's are identical to the production site, when Deploy is installed then the ID's will be identical between the production site and the environments you add.
+The first step is to take a copy of the production site's database, when Deploy is installed then the ID's will be identical between the production site and the environments you add.

 The next step is to make sure to download your view folder, css and scripts folder so you will have your view files and styles from your production website.

-Once the copy of the production site have been created you can set up a new Umbraco project on your local machine and go through the installation and apply the production database to the empty project that needs to be created and then install Umbraco Deploy.
+When the production database and the view, css and script files have been copied down, we can now start to set up a git repository and a new Umbraco project.

 ### Set up Git repository and Umbraco project

-The next step is to set up a  Github repository which will act as our environment where we will set up a CI/CD pipeline which will run the build server to where you are hosting your website.
+The next step is to set up a repository which will act as one of our environment and a empty Umbraco project.

+For Umbraco Deploy to be able to work a CI/CD pipeline from the repositpry which will run the build server to your hosted website.

-And you also need to install a new Umbraco project through Visual [studio](https://our.umbraco.com/documentation/Getting-Started/Setup/Install/install-umbraco-with-nuget).
+a new Umbraco project needs to be installed through Visual [studio](https://our.umbraco.com/documentation/Getting-Started/Setup/Install/install-umbraco-with-nuget).

 When setting up a repository add a Gitignore file using the Visual Studio template.
 Once the Umbraco project is installed we will add some Umbraco and Umbraco deploy specific files that we want to ignore when we deploy.